Criminal Justice Reform · England & Wales

 TBCParliamentary scrutiny inquiry expected — VNS will submit if call for evidence opens

-Active — Lords Report Stage
+Active — Consideration of Lords Amendments

 Home Office · Bill 2024–26